oracle-livelabs/spatial-graph/spatial-studio/create-project/create-project.md

 1. Click the **Save** button at the top right to save the Project and supply a name, for example **LiveLabs Spatial Intro**.
  ![Image alt text](images/create-proj-12.png)

-2. Navigate to the Projects page from the left navigation bar and observe our Project now listed.
+2. Navigate to the Projects page from the left navigation bar and observe your Project is now listed.
  ![Image alt text](images/create-proj-13.png)

 You may now [proceed to the next lab](#next).